mahmoudshaaban0/streamx/README.md

 # StreamX

 The StreamX App is an open-source project designed for learning and collaboration.
-Built with [Flutter Framework], Flutter, this application serves as a practical guide to implementing real-world features, including API integration, responsive UI design, and state management.
+Built with [Flutter Framework], this application serves as a practical guide to implementing real-world features, including API integration, responsive UI design, and state management.
 By utilizing The Movie Database (TMDB) API, the app offers users an interactive way to discover and learn more about their favorite movies.

 ## Goals